EwerssonSllv/EwerssonSllv/README.md

 In addition to my technical expertise, I am a strong advocate for collaboration and teamwork.
 I believe open communication and shared learning experiences are essential to fostering creativity and driving innovation.
 Whether brainstorming solutions, facing challenges, or celebrating achievements, I thrive in collaborative environments with common goals.

 Outside of programming, I am an avid learner, creative thinker, and problem solver.
 When I am not immersed in code, I enjoy exploring nature, reading good books, and playing chess.

+I am fluent in Portuguese, have intermediate proficiency in English, and a basic understanding of French.